samoconnor/lambdalatex/README.md

  - Create a local docker image `octech/lambdalatex` containing a small Tex Live installation.
  - Package the Tex Live installation into a `latexlambda.zip` file.
- - Deploy the `.zip` ans an AWS Lambda Function named "latex".
+ - Deploy the `.zip` as an AWS Lambda Function named "latex".
- - Call the Lambda Function, passing `test_input.tex` as input and saving the output to `test_output_lambda.pdf`
+ - Invoke the Lambda Function, passing `test_input.tex` as input and saving the output to `test_output_lambda.pdf`